Do you provide the contracts and disclosures?

 Should I have all the disclosures filled out before accepting an offer?

-It's a good idea.
+Yes.
 Having the disclosures completed lets buyers know in advance about any issues that you are aware of.
 It also makes you look very professional and organized.

 You do not want to accept an offer where the buyer backs out due to something they later see in the disclosures.